ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    This document describes the Domain-based Message Authentication, Reporting, and Conformance (DMARC) protocol.

-   DMARC permits the owner of an email author's domain name to enable validation of the domain's use, to indicate the implication of failed validation, and to request reports about use of the domain name.
+   _Tickets 75, 80, 85, 96_

+   DMARC permits the owner of an email author's domain name to enable validation of the domain's use, to indicate the Domain Owner's severity of concern regarding failed validation, and to request reports about use of the domain name.
 Mail receiving organizations can use this information when evaluating handling choices for incoming mail.

    This document obsoletes RFC 7489.